hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ## Upgrade your projects manually

-If you meet errors, you can follow these steps to initialize your project again to develop it with latest Teams Toolkit.
-You can visit [Teams Toolkit 5.0 guide](https://aka.ms/teamsfx-v5.0-guide) to learn more about the new concepts in Teams Toolkit 5.0.
+If any error occurs during upgrade, you can follow these steps to initialize your project again to develop it with latest Teams Toolkit.
+Visit [Teams Toolkit 5.0 guide](https://aka.ms/teamsfx-v5.0-guide) to learn more about the new concepts in Teams Toolkit 5.0.
 And refer [Teams Toolkit initialize document](https://aka.ms/teamsfx-init) to learn how to initialize debug or remote environment configurations.

 1. Run `npm install -g @microsoft/teamsfx-cli@alpha` to install latest TeamsFx CLI
 > This step requires nodejs installed in your development machine.